MullerRJ45/IoT-idlo-teploty-a-vlhkosti-s-webovou-vizualizac-/README-EN.md

 sudo i2cdetect -y 1
 ```

-I generated the code using Gemini — I provided the correct wiring and sensor address (0x44).
+I generated the code using Gemini and provided the correct wiring and sensor address (0x44).
 The code confirmed that the sensor is communicating with the Raspberry Pi correctly.

 Sensor 1 is communicating.
 Sensor 2 is not communicating and is overheating.